-The upside to planting low maintenance plants, Is they do make gardening easier, the downside is it restricts choice and maybe all year round colour.
+The upside to planting low maintenance plants, Is they do make garden maintenance easier, the downside is it restricts choice and maybe all year round colour.
 If you can plan your borders to be reachable from all sides and avoid quick growing shrubs you should be able to plant for all year round colour.

 If you are not the over fussy type, bulbs, many cottage garden plants and herbaceous plants can be left to die back themselves, looking attractive even in winter with frosty heads and cobwebs and eventually disappearing back into the soil, before re-appearing again in spring.

 Fruit and Vegetables.